 What do to instead:

 Just be YOU.
 Stop worrying about whether it’s been done and how it’s been done.
+Stop looking at what everyone else is doing in the first place (it will just get in your head and stall you even more).
 Start to worry more about how YOU want to do it.
 Bring more of your personality to your work, bring all your ideas and beliefs and opinions, and let your business be fully YOU.
 It will, by nature, end up different than what’s out there… without you having to try so hard.

 Bad advice #4: Your marketing techniques need to be innovative and new and exciting